 See Also: Frame Length, K Window Size, N2 Retransmission Count, T1 Retransmission Timer

-Zone Name
+Zone Name #n

-Description: Specifies the name of the AppleTalk zone in which the MAX resides.
+Description: Specifies the name of the AppleTalk zone to which the MAX is connected.
 If the local Ethernet network supports an AppleTalk router with configured zones, you can place the MAX in one of those zones.